jonnonz1/nz-statute-book/acts/public/1993/privacy-act-1993.md

 ### 114D Transfer prohibition notice
 (1) A prohibition under section 114B(1) is to be effected by the service of a transfer prohibition notice on the agency proposing to transfer the personal information concerned.
-(2) A transfer prohibition notice must
+(2) A transfer prohibition notice must—
-  (a) state the name of the agency to whom it relates; and (b) describe the personal information concerned; and (c) state that the transfer of the personal information concerned from New Zealand to a specified State is prohibited either
+  (a) state the name of the agency to whom it relates; and (b) describe the personal information concerned; and (c) state that the transfer of the personal information concerned from New Zealand to a specified State is prohibited either—
     (i) absolutely; or
     (ii) until the agency has taken the steps stated in the notice to protect the interests of any individual or individuals affected by the transfer; and
   (d) state the time when the notice takes effect; and